Contador hopes all-for-the-Tour approach will pay off

-DUESELDORF, Germany The sight of Alberto Contador sitting up during the climbs on the Criterium du Dauphine was a worrying one for his fans - but was actually part of his new strategy to win a third Tour de France title.
+DUESSELDORF, Germany The sight of Alberto Contador sitting up during the climbs on the Criterium du Dauphine was a worrying one for his fans - but was actually part of his new strategy to win a third Tour de France title.

 Contador used to be one of a very few riders who went out for victory and nothing else when they pinned a race number on their back.
 This time he has switched to a different approach, one adopted by three-time champion Chris Froome: use all other races just to prepare for the Tour.